A full review of the Dynamic Neural Retraining System (DNRS)

 1-2-1 Coaching (via phone or Zoom)

-I believe it’s $115 for 70 minutes and $60 per 30 minute follow-up, and is discounted if you buy in bulk.
+Last time I checked it was $115 USD for 70 minutes and $60 per 30 minute follow-up, and is discounted if you buy in bulk.

 Living DNRS, a 12-week group coaching program (via Zoom)